 It offers convenience all while ensuring your house remains secure.
 The benefits of using numbered keypads in your door locking system are limitless.

 There?s also the keyless door locks that rely on key cards.
 However, these are more suited to hotels and offices rather than for use in residential homes.

 Smartphones have become the lifeline of the modern world.
 People use their mobile devices to check-out at grocery shop counters, navigate through traffic, shop online, and lots of other helpful things.

-You can even virtually lock and unlock your door from wherever you may be.
-You don’t have to be physically there.
+You can even virtually lock and unlock your deadbolts wirelessly from anywhere.
+You don?t have to be physically there.

 The beauty about it is that you can now connect your phone to your smart lock using Wi-Fi or Bluetooth technology.
 Simply walk up to your door and hold your phone up to the lock to unlock it.

 Biometric door locking systems were once a futuristic fantasy for sci-fi lovers.
 Now, they are a budding reality.
-These work by creating secure credentials using your unique fingerprints or eye retina patterns.
+These are simple to use and work by creating secure credentials using your unique fingerprints or eye retina patterns.